QualiSystems/cloudshell-shells-documentaion-templates/Firewall Shell Template.md

 * CloudShell [version x.x]
 * Other

-[Include this note only if the shellis a 2G shell]
+[Include this note only if the shell is a 2G shell]

 **Note:** If your CloudShell version does not support this shell, you should consider upgrading to a later version of CloudShell or contact customer support.